Trinity Washington University

 Purple and Gold

 Trinity’s official colors are purple and gold.
 Commercial printers use Pantone (PMS) numbers to designate ink colors.
 Trinity’s PMS colors are PMS 269 for purple, and PMS 122 for gold.
 Acceptable accent colors are also denoted below.

 Microsoft© Office software and other programs use different color systems (RGB, CMYK, HSL, LAB).
 The most common, used in Microsoft© programs, is RGB (Red, Green, Blue).
 Trinity’s RGB, CMYK, and Web colors are listed below.
 Please contact Our Print Specialist for assistance with matching to Trinity’s purple and gold colors.

 CMYK: 0, 14, 80, 0

 Many vendors for items such as mugs, pens, notepads, t-shirts, etc., do not use PMS ink colors and offer a limited choice of colors.
-Please work with Jason Pier, assistant vice president of marketing and communications, to identify the closest match, and to receive artwork in an appropriate file format that these vendors will need to reproduce our logo at various sizes.
+Please work with Our Print Specialist to identify the closest match, and to receive artwork in an appropriate file format that these vendors will need to reproduce our logo at various sizes.